aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/tararchive/_index.md

 ```

-Removes the first occurrence of a specific entry from the entries list.
+Removes the first occurrence of a specific entry from the entry list.

 Here is how you can remove all entries except the last one: